Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

-# Essay Draft #
+---
+title: Maximizing Water Efficiency in AI Datacenters
+author: Justin Peabody
+date: 11/24/25
+Abstract: |

+The carbon emissions and energy consumption incurred by data centers, particularly those that use AI, are an area of intense research and innovation.
+However, insufficient regard is given to these data centers' water use.
+Many methods have been proposed to reduce the amount of water used for thermoregulation, electricity generation, and computer chip manufacturing.
+The optimal water efficiency methods vary based on a data center's size and location.
+In this essay, I explain why more attention should be paid to data center water footprint.
+Then, I distinguish between the types of water use by data centers and argue for the techniques best suited to reduce each type of water use for data centers located in Chicago.

+Bibliography: Final_essay_cited_items.json
+---

+## To Readers ##

+This is a full draft of my essay, including an introduction, a terminology and key concepts section, three body paragraphs, and a conclusion.
+I have placed my claim at the end of my key concepts section because that is where I felt it flowed best, but I am unsure if I have buried my claim too deeply in my essay.

 ## Introduction ##

 To train Open AI's GPT-3 large language model, a precursor to the popular Chat-GPT, 190,000 kWh of energy was used, and 85,000 kg of CO2 emissions were released (Everman et al. 2023).
-This is more electricity than is required to power 18 average United States homes for one year (“Electricity Use in Homes - U.S. Energy Information Administration (EIA),” n.d.).
+This is more electricity than is required to power 18 average United States homes for one year (“Electricity Use in Homes - U.S. Energy Information Administration (EIA)” 2023).
-As the development and deployment of large language models, such as GPT-3 and subsequently ChatGPT, increase and scale up, the need for intelligent data centers -- increases as well.
+As the development and deployment of large language models, such as GPT-3 and subsequently ChatGPT, increase and scale up, the need for intelligent data centers increases as well.
-The article "Data Centre Glossary (Dictionary): Key Definitions & Insights" defines an intelligent data center as "A data centre that leverages AI, machine learning, and IoT devices to enhance operational efficiency and security."
+The article "Data Centre Glossary (Dictionary): Key Definitions & Insights" defines an intelligent data center as "A data centre that leverages AI, machine learning, and IoT devices to enhance operational efficiency and security" (Topp-Mugglestone, n.d.).
 To fulfill these purposes, intelligent data centers require materials for use in construction, cooling and ventilation systems, and electricity to power its operations, among many other resources.
 Scientific researchers are concerned about the myriad environmental impacts incurred by these needs.
 The impacts that have garnered the most attention and investigation include intelligent data centers' many sources of carbon emissions and energy consumption, including those involved in training and refining machine learning models such as GPT-3 (Everman et al. 2023).